content-left-bg.png

 Listen

-Hear the whole story without interruptin.
+Hear the whole story without interrupting.
 Ask what they want to happen before you make any suggestions.

 Explain